nvtkaszpir/prusa-connect-camera-script/docs/service.docker.md

 ## Preparation of env files for docker command

-Notice - you do not have to do it if you use docker-compose.
+Notice - you may not have to do it if you use docker-compose (I think...).

 If you use `docker` command directly you need to edit env files and remove quotation marks from the files (this is a [limitation of the Docker](https://github.com/docker/cli/issues/3630))